info340b-sp24/project-Elsasc/README.md

 ## General Notes:
 - Ran into odd issue where HTML elements cannot be within div, doesn't impact but gives warning as a div is used to bind the app folder together.
 - Commented out code is mostly the work in progress implementation of additional interactive features
+- The QuizContainer file has a const variable using holding the quiz objects.
+This is there to allow for the img question to be asked as img elements cannot be stored in the JSON.
+JSON functionality is also working but doesn't include Q#4.
+The JSON with the quiz questions is passed as a prop however the constant is used so that question 4 can be displayed.